Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Love this sanitizing desk lamp (see talk of germs above in air purifier section) with eye strain reducing light and a wireless charging pad.
 This is the one I sent with my current college freshman.
 I have not been able to find this particular model anywhere other than Walmart.

-- This is another more budget friendly desk lamp that comes in multiple colors including pink!
+- This is another more budget friendly desk lamp that is dimmable, has 4 colors modes, is eye-strain reducing and comes with USB-A and USB-C charging ports.

 Desk Organizers